Skip to content

 BE SURE TO CHECK OUT OUR "WHERE TO GO" PAGE FOR DETAILED INFORMATION ON OTHER AREAS!

 The South Platte River below Spinney Reservoir is known to most local anglers as the "Dream Stream."
-This tailwater doesn't have many holds over fish and is subject to high wind speeds and inclement weather.
+This tailwater doesn't have many hold over fish and is subject to high wind speeds and inclement weather.
 The spring and fall have been the Dream Stream's saving grace because of the spawns.
 Large rainbows and cutthroat trout move into the river in the spring, and Large browns and kokanee salmon move in in the fall.
 There is no camping available next to the river; however, several great campgrounds are downstream along Elevenmile Reservoir.
 There is a $9 parks pass fee to park in the last lot below Spinney.

 This is an area we specialize and are permitted to guide in, so give us a shout if you have any questions or if you are interested in allowing one of our Orvis-Endorsed guides show you how best to conquer South Platte River – Dream Stream.